 At WimX we try to get the balance of squads right and as such have specific themes to most of our squads.
-During a given year most performance players will enjoy a balance of the following types of the squads:

-There are a number of types of squad sessions available at the academy for performance and club players each following a termly theme
+There are a number of types of squad sessions available at the academy for performance and club players each following a termly theme.

-The full time tennis option can be for players trying to make their way up the junior ranks, peoplehaving a year out or preparing for university as well as seasoned professionals trying to improve their WTA and ATP rankings.
+The full time tennis option can be for players trying to make their way up the junior ranks, people having a year out or preparing for university as well as seasoned professionals trying to improve their WTA and ATP rankings.

 Although they are referred to as full-time, due to our partnerships these sort of programs can also be combined with GCSEs or A-levels at freedom learning and other partners or an undergraduate or masters degree at UEL.

 Prices of such professional packages vary especially as we believe in bespoke programming and we always pledge to work to budgets as much as possible.
-We have three distinct full-time player schemes which you can see here but as a general guideline we believe that a near perfect individual tennis program needn’t cost more than £12,000 per year and many players train effectively on less than £6,000 per year.
-For tour level players (3.2 rating and higher) WimX also offer a 30 week full-time program for just £3600!
+We have four distinct full-time player schemes which you can see here but as a general guideline we believe that a near perfect individual tennis program needn’t cost more than £12,000 per year and many players train effectively on less than £6,500 per year.
+For tour level players (3.2 rating and higher) WimX also offer a 30 week program for just £3600!

 See our Education and Tennis section for more information on combining tennis with studies.

+Please read on for a summary of our provision or visit the strength and conditioning section of the site.
 The WimX team firmly believe that individual strength & conditioning training and testing is essential for any player to fulfill their potential.
 That’s why we work hard to keep the costs of such a necessity as low as possible.
 We are very fortunate to have teamed up wiht UEL to access world class testing facilities and we have five S&C coaches delivering the daily sessions.
 See our fitness academy more details on the S&C programs.

 WimX are also fortunate to have an in-house physio and a injury predictor and prevention screening service.
 These screenings are available to performance players as stand-alone or part of a package of screening and physio treatment again delivered at a discounted price.